- About Us

 You can also call Southeast Louisiana Legal Services to see if we can give you free legal help.
 Call our COVID-19 Helpline at 1-844-244-7871 to apply for free legal assistance.
 But go ahead and appeal before you hear back from Legal Services.
-Because of the large number of notices, they may not be able to return your call in time.

 If your appeal is submitted before the deadline on your letter, a telephone hearing will be scheduled with an Administrative Law Judge, unless the agency fixes the problem ahead of time.
 Be sure you are available for your hearing.
-If you cannot make the scheduled time, please contact the agency as soon as possible so that you don’t automatically lose your appeal.
+If you cannot make the scheduled time, you must contact the agency as soon as possible so that you don’t automatically lose your appeal.

 You will be sent a letter with the hearing date, time, and the reason for the hearing.
 Be sure to read this letter carefully.